perriera/for_interfaces/injections/html_parser/INSTALL.md

  - [ ] Make a backup of the Linux box instance.

 	It might seem redundant but making a duplicate of the Linux box now gives you a convenient fall back.

 ### Alternate Case
+#### "Username for 'https://github.com': " comes up during build
+This has not been resolved properly (as of yet) however switching to VSC (via SSH) and doing a build from there resolves this issue. **Note**: Make sure the CPM of the Terminal window in the Linux box is disconnected before building with VSC.
+After the executables are built (and the CPM cache is not cleared you can it_test.sh from the terminal in the Linux box).

+### Alternate Case
+#### When we are connecting via SSH key to Github
+In the case where we wish to make updates to the source repository we need to connect to Github via an SSH key:

+	cat ~/.ssh/id_ed25519.pub

+Add the SSH key to Github -> Settings -> SSH and GPG keys

+	mkdir ~/dev
+	cd ~/dev
+	git clone git@github.com:perriera/html_parser.git

+### Alternate Case
 #### Using VSC